Skip to main content

 • Mountain Pose (Tadasana): A grounding pose that encourages stability and presence.

-• Warrior Poses (Virabhadrasana I, II, and III): These poses symbolize strength, resilience, and inner warrior spirit.
+• Warrior Poses (Virabhadrasana I, II, and III): Warrior poses in yoga symbolize strength and inner spirit.

-• Child’s Pose (Balasana): A resting pose that allows for deep reflection and relaxation.
+• Child’s Pose (Balasana): A resting pose that allows for deep reflection and tuning inward.

 4. Incorporate Breathwork and Meditation: Breathing exercises, such as deep diaphragmatic breathing or alternate nostril breathing, can enhance your mental clarity and bring a sense of calm.
 Guided meditations focusing on themes of freedom, resilience, and unity can deepen your connection to Juneteenth.